Estimated reading time: 6 minutes

 I’m talking about a terrarium and a cage because both are available for geckos.
 If you can keep the humidity high enough, you can choose a cage, but more often, a glass terrarium is better for crested geckos.

 Before buying a crested gecko cage or terrarium, make sure to visit our shopping list for our recommendations.
 If you’re looking for a bigger terrarium than the standard sizes (40 gallons or more), you should check our article on big tank sizes.

 A vertical terrarium is not enough to satisfy the needs of your crested gecko.
 You also need to provide enough decorations and plants to allow your crested gecko to jump and climb.

 A crested gecko terrarium should contain branches, vines, and plants.
-You can use fake plants or live plants.
+You can use fake plants or live plants (more information on plants can be found in our terrarium plant guide).
 The choice is up to you and crested geckos can live perfectly fine in a terrarium with artificial plants.
 The only thing they care for is that they’ve got hiding places and that they can jump and climb.

 Roughly 50 percent of the terrarium or cage should be filled with plants.
 Divide the plants, branches, and vines throughout the cage but make sure that your crested gecko can still jump from one place to another.
 A crowded terrarium – where your crested gecko can only climb – isn’t the goal!

 Since crested geckos are arboreal, they will prefer hiding places above ground over hiding places on the floor.
 Although you can add some excellent hiding places on the bottom of the terrarium or cage, you should make sure that your crested gecko also has plenty of hiding places above the floor.